akkiex007/Whowouldhireme-ai/README.md

 See where you belong in Big Tech.
 An AI-powered employability & company-fit explorer.

-Paste your LinkedIn, GitHub, or Twitter profile and discover:
+Paste your LinkedIn or GitHub or Twitter profile and discover:
-Which top tech companies are most likely to hire you Your closest role level (L4–L7, IC vs Staff)
+Which top tech companies are most likely to hire you Your closest role level (L3–L7, IC vs Staff)
 Estimated salary range in USD
 Gaps & recommendations to improve your chances
 ### Companies Covered
-FAANG & Big Tech
+FAANG & Big Tech,
-Top Bay Area startups
+Top Bay Area startups,
 Top 100 US public companies
 ### How it works
 The tool analyzes: